Suakin-Berber Railway: Abandonment and aftermath

 The abandoned railway lay disintegrating in the rains of the Red Sea summer.
 What had not been damaged by the rain had been torn up by the local population.
 The financial consequences of the venture were even more depressing: in round figures the total expenditure on the railway, after all adjustments had been made, amounted to £865,000, or approximately £45,000 for each mile of track.

 Of the thousands of pounds worth of railway material left derelict on the ground little was used again.
 The Egyptian Railway Authority was persuaded to purchase much of the (standard gauge) rolling stock that had been bought for the Suakin-Berber railway.
 This was shipped from London to the (3 ft.
-6 in. gauge) Sudan Railway at Wadi Haifa.
+6 in. gauge) Sudan Railway at Wadi Halfa.

 Five of the standard gauge locomotives destined for the Suakin-Berber railway ended up in the hands of the Royal Arsenal Railway in Woolwich together with an unspecified number of bogie wagons.
 It is likely that some of the trackwork was also returned to UK and laid near Woolwich, where it remained in use for many years.

+According to Rail transport in Sudan and w:de:Bahnstrecke Atbara–Port Sudan a railway was built from 1904 to 1906 on a similar path between Atbara and Port Sudan.